amedoali/-Game.Development.WebGL/readme.md

 # Game.Development.WebGL
-for downloud assets with Three.js
+for download assets with Three.js